Emese92/quiz-project/README.md

     -Steps for deployment:
         - Fork or clone this repository
         - Create a new Heroku app
-        - Set the buildbacks to Python and NodeJS in that order
+        - Set the build back to Python and NodeJS in that order
         - Link the Heroku app to the repository
         - Click on Deploy